Substack and Ghost are 2 of the most popular options for creators these days.

-The main difference is that Substack is a no-code hosted platform for creators to send newsletters, blog, and publish podcasts.
-At the same time, Ghost is an open-source publishing platform for blogs and newsletters.
+The main difference is that Substack is a no-code platform for creators to send newsletters and interact with subscribers, while Ghost CMS is one of the best tools for monetizing blogs and newsletters with memberships.

 - The websites are fast;